 We are also currently developing properties and to be considered for one of those you should also be registered as noted below.

-We don’t have our own separate Housing List.
-Instead we are part of the Homefinder Common Housing Register, along with South Lanarkshire Council, Cathkin Braes Tenant Management Co-operative, West of Scotland Housing Association, Clyde Valley Housing Association, Melvillie Housing Association, Clydesdale Housing Association, Cairn Housing Association & Arklet Housing Association.
+EKHA is part of the South Lanarkshire Common Housing Register, along with South Lanarkshire Council, Cathkin Braes Tenant Management Co-operative, West of Scotland Housing Association, Clyde Valley Housing Association, Melvillie Housing Association, Clydesdale Housing Association, Cairn Housing Association & Arklet Housing Association.

 The big advantage for you is that you can apply to all nine of the Homefinder landlords by completing just the one application form.
 Each landlord may have slightly different rules and priorities for allocating their properties.
 We allocate our properties to the applicants(s) with the highest points at the top of one of the of the 5 lists we use.